mauriziopinto/SDCND-PID-Controller/README.md

 ## Summary

-This repository contains a C++ implementation of an PID controller to be used with the Udacity simulator available at https://github.com/udacity/self-driving-car-sim.
+This repository contains a C++ implementation of a PID controller to be used with the Udacity simulator available at https://github.com/udacity/self-driving-car-sim.
 It has been implemented as part of the Udacity Self-Driving Car Engineer Nanodegree Program.

 ## PID tuning

 The tuning of the Kp, Ki, and Kd gains has been implemented manually.
-First the Kp value has been tuned until the car oscillated more or less regularly, then the Kd value has been tuned until the car managed to successfully complete the whole track, then the Ki has been tuned.
+First the Kp value has been tuned until the car oscillated more or less regularly, then the Kd value has been tuned until the car managed to successfully complete the whole track, then the Ki has been tuned to reach acceptable stability (i.e. a local minimum)

 Please read here below the sequence of steps: